 If you receive notice that your Louisiana Department of Health (Medicaid) coverage has expired, please call your Medicaid office right away to reapply for assistance.
 Your Medicaid Agency phone number is listed in Chapter 2 of this booklet.
-Please call Customer Service at the number listed in Chapter 2 of this booklet if you have questions.
+Please call Customer Service at the number listed in Chapter 2 of this booklet.